Stuart-Mouse/lead-sheets/notes.md

 and we really should be using some index to the list of variable, which probably ought to be stored on the entity itself
     what if entity is deleted?
-    what if entity name is empty string?
+    what if entity name is empty string? this is only a problem when we go to serialize. and we could just notify the user of the error when they go to save the level/script

+when we declare some external variable, we should get back an index to that variable
+    so that we can update the name associated to a particular variable I am almost tempted to make declarations use a `*string` rather than a string so that we can more automtically rename things and not need to notify/manually update on the script side

+    we should implement user error types for incorrect use of external variables, procedures, and declarations That way we can prevent the running of the script while such errors remain unresolved

 create some better flags, system for specifying how node's value is stored
     for example, for loop declarations should not need to be marked as a macro in order that caller knows to use value_pointer rather than stack offset